akilagithub/shift-left-security-repository/README.md

 # Overview

-The purpose of this repository is to demonstrate a CICD flow using a build-up of Binary Authorization Attestations with multiple Attestors
+The purpose of this repository is to demonstrate best practices for securing a CICD pipeline.

+This repository addresses multiple layers to apply different techniques for securing a pipeline.
+The emphasis is on the tools and methods that can be applied onto or within a CICD pipeline and should not be used as the sole security measure, but applied along-side a comprehensive security strategy.

 ## Requirements

-* GCP Project ID where the project has an active billing account associated with it
+* **GCP Project ID** where the project has an active billing account associated with it
 * `gcloud` CLI installed, authorized and setup to use selected project ID
-* Terraform 0.12+
+* Terraform 0.12.x

 ## Binary Authorization CICD Flow